MysteryPancake/Houdini-Fun/README.md

 ### Brick House

 I used the brick wall technique above, boolean intersections for the rooms and Poly Expand 2D for the roof.
-This was inspired by a [procedural house tutorial](https://www.sidefx.com/tutorials/procedural-house/).
+Inspired by a [procedural house tutorial](https://www.sidefx.com/tutorials/procedural-house/).

 <img src="./images/building1.png?raw=true" width="600">